foreline/clean/docs/architecture/index.md

 ## Cross-boundary communication

 ### Restoring aggregates from persistence layer
 As an aggregate may consist of another aggregates we need somehow to restore and hydrate it from persistance layer i.e. a database.
 This should be done in Repository by calling another aggregates managers.
+But this depends heavy on repository type or choosen ORM.

 ### Event based communication
 Boundaries should communicate with each other by Domain Events.
-One boundary raises events.
-Another boundaries may subscribe to this events via Subscribers.
+One boundary (UseCase or Service) raises events.
+Another boundaries may subscribe to this events implementing Subscribers.